openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp_gapi/README.md

 * To save processed results in an AVI file, specify the name of the output file with `avi` extension, for example: `-o output.avi`.
 * To save processed results as images, specify the template name of the output image file with `jpg` or `png` extension, for example: `-o output_%03d.jpg`.
 The actual file names are constructed from the template at runtime by replacing regular expression `%03d` with the frame number, resulting in the following: `output_000.jpg`, `output_001.jpg`, and so on.
-To avoid disk space overrun in case of continuous input stream, like camera, you can limit the amount of data stored in the output file(s) with the `limit` option.
+To avoid disk space overrun in case of continuous input stream, like camera, you can limit the amount of data stored in the output file(s) with the `lim` option.
 The default value is 1000.
-To change it, you can apply the `-limit N` option, where `N` is the number of frames to store.
+To change it, you can apply the `-lim N` option, where `N` is the number of frames to store.

 >**NOTE**: Windows\* systems may not have the Motion JPEG codec installed by default.
 If this is the case, you can download OpenCV FFMPEG back end using the PowerShell script provided with the OpenVINO &trade; install package and located at `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
 The script should be run with administrative privileges if OpenVINO &trade; is installed in a system protected folder (this is a typical case).
 Alternatively, you can save results as images.